 Board certified in healthcare management as an American College of Healthcare Executive Fellow, Mr. Cole participates in numerous national organizations and committees.
 In 2008, he was appointed by President George W. Bush to a two-year term on the President’s Committee for People with Intellectual Disabilities and by Governor Martin O'Malley to a five-year term on Maryland's Developmental Disabilities Council.
-He was reappointed to a second term by Governor O'Malley in 2013 and currently serves as the Council Chairman until his term expired in June 2018.
+He was reappointed to a second term by Governor O'Malley in 2013 where he served as the Council Chairman until his term expired in June 2018.

 NOTE: PDF documents require the free Adobe Reader.